pollyhall40/GSA-Acquisition-FAR-Buying-Guides/PARTICIPATING.md

 4. **Submit the Issue**
    - Click "Submit new issue" and wait for maintainers or contributors to respond.

-## Option 2: Forking the Repository
+## Option 2: Forking the Content

-Forking allows you to make direct contributions to the project by editing files, such as this `.MD` file.
+Forking allows you to make direct contributions to the content by editing files, such as this `.MD` file.
 While it may seem complex at first, hopefully this guide makes it easier.
 We will do our best to continue improving these instructions.

 ### Steps to Fork and Contribute:
 1. **Fork Our Acquisition-FAR-Buying-Guides Repository**